kingl0w/SiteHealthChecker/README.md

 ## HealthChecker

 HealthChecker is a simple command-line tool for checking the health status of a service, including its availability and SSL certificate details.
+I started with a tutorial of how to check a websites health with Go in order to learn more about the language and then added some additional functionality to include the SSL information.

 ### Usage